 How Worried Should You Be?

-These stories of infection are frightening.
-But are they the norm or the exception?
+These accounts of infection are quite terrifying.
+But do they represent the standard or the deviation?

 Reducing Your Risk

-If you are considering having your brows microbladed, taking steps to avoid a bad experience can help you have a positive outcome.
+If you are thinking of getting your eyebrows microbladed, following precautions to ensure you do not have a negative experience will help you have a successful outcome.

 Carry out your research before making any plans to attend the appointment.
 Check with the health department in your state to learn more about the restrictions that are currently in effect there.
 There is also the option of contacting the Society of Permanent Cosmetic Professionals, who will be able to recommend a technician to you.